 If you’re looking for more ideas for a small studio apartment, you’ll probably love this article with 5 Design Tips!

-The options are endless for configurations and size!
+The options are endless for configurations and sizes!
 We used 10 crates, but you could totally use more or less for yours.

 If you love the DIY crate wall, you’re going to LOVE the DIY desk we came up with…spoiler alert…you’ll see more wooden crates!
 Stay tuned!